The Aviation Law Review: Japan

 - a causal relationship between the defect and the damage.

 In this regard, a defect means a lack of safety that the product ordinarily should provide, taking into account the nature of the product, the ordinarily foreseeable usage of the product, the time the manufacturer delivered the product and any other relevant information.
-A manufacturer may be exempt from product liability if it demonstrates that the defect in the product was not foreseeable from scientific or technological knowledge at the time of delivery of the product.
+A manufacturer may be exempt from product liability if it demonstrates that the defect in the product was not foreseeable under the scientific or technological knowledge available at the time of delivery of the product.

 There is no special legislation covering owners' liability.